-Binance CEO Zhao: significant interest in crypto industry recovery fund
+Binance CEO Zhao: Significant interest in crypto industry recovery fund

-Speaking at a conference in Abu Dhabi, Zhao said that he doesn't have a specific limit in mind for the size of the recovery fund.
+Speaking at a conference in Abu Dhabi, Zhao said he doesn't have an exact figure in mind for the size of the recovery fund.

-"There are players that have strong financials and we should band together; we've got significant interest so far," he said declining to give any names at this point.
+"There are players that have strong financials and we should band together; we've got significant interest so far," he said, declining to name other exchanges or institutions at this point.

-Zhao said Binance has healthy reserves but did not give a figure for how much the company would contribute to the fund.
+Zhao said Binance has healthy reserves but he did not say how much the company would contribute to the fund.

 "Crypto doesn't need saving," Zhao said.
 "Crypto will be fine."